Year 8 Science

 Physics

-In this unit, students build upon their knowledge of the action of forces through practical-based activities and calculations.
-They focus on improving their knowledge of energy, developing a more detailed understanding of how thermal energy is transferred.
+In this unit, students deepen their knowledge of electricity through practical-based activities and calculations.
+They also gain a more complete understanding of how magnetic fields work.

 Key knowledge developed: